Fujiki relations and fibrations of irreducible symplectic varieties: Introduction

 \subsection{Conventions}

-We use the terminology of \cite{Har77} except that we allow \emph{subvarieties} to be reducible.
-We denote the smooth and the singular locus of a variety $X$ by $X_{reg}$ and $X_{sing}$, respectively.
+We use the terminology of \cite{Har77}, in particular varieties are defined to be irreducible.
+We denote the smooth and the singular locus of a variety $X$ by $X_{\reg}$ and $X_{\sing}$, respectively.
 For the terminology of the Minimal Model Program we refer to \cite{KM98}, but we use the sloppy term \emph{klt variety} for a variety $X$ that carries an \emph{effective} Weil divisor $D$, such that the pair $(X,D)$ is klt according to \cite[Definition~2.34]{KM98}.